anjuan/speaker-agreement/README.md

 You'll need a LaTeX client to modify and use this template.
 There are several open source multi-platform client options available as either desktop or online applications.
 I currently use [MacTeX](http://www.tug.org/mactex/).

 If you use MacTeX, keep in mind that a number of other files will be created in your directory along with the rendered PDF file.
 You'll see files with the following extensions: .aux, .log, and .gz.

+## Disclaimer

+I am not a lawyer nor is this template a substitute for legal advice.
+Run any agreement you create by an attorney.